Jerry Jasinowski

-Jerry J. Jasinowski (born January 4, 1939) is the former President and Chief Executive Officer of the National Association of Manufacturers and Founder and Past President of the Manufacturing Institute.
+Jerry J. Jasinowski (January 4, 1939 – January 22, 2025) was the President and Chief Executive Officer of the National Association of Manufacturers and Founder and Past President of the Manufacturing Institute.

 Early life and education

 Jerry Jasinowski was born in LaPorte, Indiana.
 In 1962, Jasinowski graduated from Indiana University Bloomington with a BA in Economics.
 He served in the U.S. Air Force in the Vietnam War.
 Later, Jasinowski went on to graduate with an MA in Economics from Columbia University.
 He attended the six-week Advanced Management Program at Harvard Business School.

 Career

 Jasinowski is the Founder and former President of the Manufacturing Institute (MI).
 The Manufacturing Institute, founded in 1990, is the 501(c)(3) affiliate of the National Association of Manufacturers.